0%

 });

-Gemini Model Selection: The example utilizes "gemini-pro".
-As of current versions, gemini-1.5-pro offers an expanded context window and potentially enhanced performance, which may be more suitable depending on your application's specific requirements and budget constraints.
-Database Integration for Users: The users array in this example is an in-memory construct, meaning user data will be lost upon server restarts.
-For any production-grade application, this must be replaced with a persistent database solution such as MongoDB (with Mongoose), PostgreSQL, or MySQL.
+Gemini Model Selection: The example uses "gemini-pro".
+As of current versions, gemini-1.5-pro offers a larger context window and potentially better performance, which might be suitable depending on your application's specific requirements and, critically, your budget.
+Always double-check model capabilities and pricing before committing.
+Database Integration for Users: That users array?
+It's an in-memory construct.
+It's for dev.
+Your user data will be lost every time the server restarts.
+For any production-grade application, you absolutely must replace this with a persistent database like MongoDB (with Mongoose), PostgreSQL, or MySQL.
+Seriously, don't ship this to production.

 Verification:

-• Server Activation: Navigate to the gen-ai-job-app/backend directory and execute:
+• Server Activation: Navigate into your gen-ai-job-app/backend directory and fire it up:

 node server.js